mozilla/persona/docs/AWS_DEPLOYMENT.md

 The output contains instructions for use.
 Note that every occurance of `some_name_i_chose` will be replaced with the name *YOU* chose.

+The default is to create micro-instances which have [wacky cpu-throttling](http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/concepts_micro_instances.html#optimal-application-of-micro-instances).
+You can get a different instance type like this:

+       $ scripts/deploy.js deploy some_name_i_chose -t m1.small

 IMPORTANT: Amazon charges money by the hour for running instances.
 Destroy instances when they are no longer needed to avoid unexpected charges.